 >> Check out Teach Anywhere for more information about teaching at international schools around the world.

-Like certified teachers, certified nurses also have the opportunity to travel while still pursuing their careers.
-Medical care is one of the few professions which hasn’t been terribly affected by the recession, so travel nurses remain in high demand.
 If you are already a nurse and looking for a new experience that can also benefit your career, then consider becoming a travel nurse.
-You can learn new practices and practice in a variety of clinical settings, all the while getting paid well (while staying in free housing) and having the opportunity to experience a completely new culture.
+You can learn new practices and work in a variety of clinical settings, all the while getting paid well (while staying in free housing) and having the opportunity to experience a completely new culture.

-Working for a non-governmental organization is another great way to see the world and make a difference doing it.
-There are all types of jobs and opportunities out there, from farming to medical to business to teaching and everything in between.
-The pay is not good (and sometimes they only accept volunteers), and a degree (particularly in social work) and experience in the field you’re looking into is helpful as working for an NGO is quite competitive.
+The pay is not good (and sometimes they only accept volunteers) and a degree (particularly in social work) and experience in the field you’re looking into is helpful as working for an NGO is quite competitive.
 If you’re willing to overlook the low pay and fierce competition, you can live and work in a completely different culture while making a major impact in others’ lives.

 >> Check out Transitions Abroad, a great site where you can find information about Au Pairning, the Peace Corps, and working for an NGO, amongst many other opportunities.